GrahamCampbell/Laravel-Binput/README.md

 $ composer require graham-campbell/binput
 ```

-Once installed, you need to register the `GrahamCampbell\Security\SecurityServiceProvider` and `GrahamCampbell\Binput\BinputServiceProvider` service providers in your `config/app.php`, and optionally alias our facade:
+Once installed, you need to register the `GrahamCampbell\Security\SecurityServiceProvider` and `GrahamCampbell\Binput\BinputServiceProvider` service providers in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.
+You can also optionally alias our facade:

 ```php
         'Binput' => GrahamCampbell\Binput\Facades\Binput::class,